washingtonstateuniversity/WSUWP-Plugin-Publish-Feed-Items/README.md

 # WSU / WNPA Syndication

-WNPA Syndication is a plugin for WordPress used to managed and republish content from many external sources into one consumable feed.
+WNPA Syndication is a [WordPress](http://wordpress.org) plugin used to manage and republish content from multiple external sources into a single consumable feed.

-Once the plugin is installed, two additional menu items will be available in the left bar - Feed Items and External Sources.
+Once the plugin is activated, two additional menu items will be available in the left bar - Feed Items and External Sources.

 ## External Sources